phumphrey23/tasty-recipes-CLI-gem/README.md

 # TastyRecipes

-  A user will input ingredients they have or want in a meal.
-This gem will pull all recipe titles from Tasty (tasty.co) containing those ingredients and a user can choose which recipe they'd like to try.
-Once the user inputs which recipe, all the required ingredients and instructions will display.
-If a user inputs an invalid choice for ingredients, 5 most recent recipes will display for the user to choose from.
-If the user inputs an invalid response from the listed recipes, they will be prompted to choose from the list displayed or start a new search.
+  A person can search for recipes by entering ingredients, a course, or a type of meal they want.
+This gem will pull all recipe titles from Tasty (tasty.co) matching their search and a person can choose which recipe they'd like to try.
+Once the person inputs which recipe, all the required ingredients and instructions will display.

+  If a person inputs an invalid search, the program will notify them and restart.
+If they input an invalid response from the listed recipes, they will be notified and start a new search.

 ## Installation